-Grantham Scholar Jonathan Sykes applies machine learning and surrogate modelling techniques to analyse the impact of climate change on built environments.
+Grantham Scholar Dr Jonathan Sykes is now a Technical Consultant at Actica Consulting.
+His research at the Grantham Centre applied machine learning and surrogate modelling techniques to analyse the impact of climate change on built environments.

 This project applies machine learning and surrogate modelling techniques to analyse the impact of climate change on built environments.
 There is also increased pressure to engineer buildings to use less energy and provide improved comfort for occupants.
 This motivates the provision of risk assessments as to the risk of over- or under-engineering of environmental systems.
 Commonly these are air conditioning units.
 Ideally such models could be linked to costing models to directly facilitate decision making.